-New research published by Financial Consultants Enryo concludes that three quarters (76%) of UK consumers think that the Government should do more to help people continue to have access to their cash if ATMs and bank branches close, that is.
+New research published by Financial Consultants Enryo concludes that three quarters (76%) of UK consumers think that the Government should do more to help people continue to have access to their Money in physical form such as banknotes and coins. if ATMs and bank branches close, that is.
 The highest percentage figure is to be found in Scotland where 80% of people think the Government should do more to protect access to cash.
 The research comes as the Government’s consultation period on the future of cash comes to an end (see Editors’ Notes).

-As more rural bank branches and ATM’s face closure, the research also highlighted that almost 4 in 10 consumers (37%), would support the Government introducing legislation which would prevent shops and businesses from refusing cash as a form of payment for day-to-day goods and essential services.
+As more rural bank branches and ATM’s face closure, the research also highlighted that almost 4 in 10 consumers (37%), would support the Government introducing legislation which would prevent shops and businesses from refusing cash as a form of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. for day-to-day goods and essential services.

 According to a YouGov survey of 21 countries, Britain has seen one of the largest declines in cash use because of the pandemic.
 Half of Britons (50%) used fewer notes and coins as a result of COVID, while 37% already mostly paid digitally.
 Only 8% of the public who usually pay in cash say their habits remain unchanged.